 - How to handle breastfeeding on a road trip

-What do you need to know first?
+What do you need to know for that first trip with baby?
 Everything may not go smoothly.

 Check Your Car Seat: How to Find a Car Seat Technician

 Personally, we use a Britax Advocate Clicktight that I was given to review.
 We love its sturdiness and ease of install (although it’s a little heavy to move around).
-Bonus: Extremely easy to take off all the fabric parts and wash them!
+Bonus: It’s extremely easy to take off all the fabric parts and wash them!

-Read More: You’ve installed the car seat correctly.
-Do you know what one other step you can take to protect your child in case of an accident?
-We explain why you NEED to label your car seat.
+TravelingMom Tip: Do you know there is one other step you can take to protect your child in case of an accident?
+Learn why you NEED to label your car seat.

 Road Trip Tips to Get Baby Ready for a Long Car Ride